kyaiooiayk/Awesome-ML-Lessons-Learnt/README.md

 - Labeling bias
 - Confirmation bias: people's tendency to process information by looking for, or interpreting, information that is consistent with their existing beliefs.
 - Survivorship bias: the phenomenon where only those that ‘survived’ a long process are included or excluded in an analysis, thus creating a biased sample.
 ***

+## Deep Learning
+- Avoid using fully-connected layers or MLPs in general** For any structured data, like spatial functions, or field data in general, convolutions are preferable, and less likely to overfit.
+E.g., you’ll notice that CNNs typically don’t need dropout, as they’re nicely regularized by construction.
+For MLPs, you typically need quite a bit to avoid overfitting.
+***